paketo-buildpacks/rfcs/text/java/0012-quarkus.md

 The following changes will be made:
 * [Quarkus Buildpack][b] moved to Paketo Buildpacks org
 * The Buildpack will be published to gcr.io/paketo-buildpacks/quarkus
-* The Buildpack will be added to the `java` and `java-native-image` buildpacks groups just before the `maven` buildpack.
+* The Buildpack will be added to the `paketo-buildpacks/java` and `paketo-buildpacks/java-native-image` buildpacks groups just before the `paketo-buildpacks/maven` buildpack.

 [b]: https://github.com/matejvasek/quarkus-bp